Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Props Chance"				"33.3,33.3,33.3,33.3,33.3,33.3,33.3"

 			// These are the RGBA values of the Mutant Tank's light prop's color.
+			// Note: Seems to be broken after The Last Stand update came out.
 			// Note: Any value less than 0 will output a random color.
 			// Note: This setting can be overridden for specific players.
 			// --